 ― B.K.S.
 Iyengar, Light on Life

 I started my yoga teacher training with an Integrated Hatha Yoga and Ayurveda 200 hour in Costa Rica in 2011.
 To deepen my skills I followed this with a 500 hour teacher training with Ruth White who was one of Iyengar’s students.
 I went on to train with Anna Ashby in Restorative Yoga and trained with Norman Blair and a separate course with Sarah Lo in Yin Yoga.
-I continue to attend further CPD trainings to broaden my experience ongoing.
+I continue to attend further CPD trainings to broaden my experience.

-I began my journey teaching in the corporate world in 2011 and continue to teach corporate yoga, which is an amazing experience.
+I began my journey teaching in the corporate world in 2011 and continue to teach group classes for companies, which is an amazing experience.

-I now teach a variety of classes in-person in and around Earlsfield, at a local yoga studio and online.
-It’s so rewarding to see people change physically and mentally in such a positive way, after only several months of practicing yoga.
+I am very happy to also teach a variety of Yoga classes and workshops at two local Yoga studios.
+On my yoga teaching journey it’s been so rewarding to see people change physically and mentally in such a positive way, after only several months of practicing yoga.

-I had major surgery in April 2017 after a horse riding accident and have found yoga helped a lot in my recovery.
+I had major surgery in April 2017 after a horse riding accident and have found yoga and meditation helped a lot in my recovery.